With the recent corona outbreak, everything has come to a halt – except social media marketing.

 This just proves what an important part of our lives social media is – as consumers, its something we cannot live without and as marketers, we need to take advantage of that.

-2020 is the year of social marketing – with Twitter, LinkedIn, Facebook, Instagram and so many others aggressively competing to come out on top.
+2020 is the year of social media– with Twitter, LinkedIn, Facebook, Instagram and so many others aggressively competing to come out on top.

 However, you need to invest in the right social media marketing ideas for your business.

 Check out these social media marketing ideas to incorporate into your strategy:

 #1.
 Know which platforms your target audience is active on

 The first thing you need to do is pick out the top 3 platforms your target audience uses.

 For this, you need to team up with your R&D department.
 An older target market over the age of 40 is most likely active on Facebook.